 Currently, if an applicant meets the statutory eligibility criteria, we are legally obliged to issue a licence.
 It is clear that more must be done to tackle congestion and air quality impacts, especially in central London where PHVs now outnumber taxis during the day.

 The Mayor has called on the government to provide further legislative powers for us, so it can cap the total number of PHVs in London.
 While the government has been reluctant to pursue legislation to cap the number of PHVs, we are currently looking into the impact and feasibility of removing the Congestion Charge exemption for PHVs in central London to address these issues.
-In addition, and subject to our approval board, we will alter the structure of licence fees paid by operators of different sizes to better reflect the costs of compliance and enforcement activity.
+In addition, we have altered the structure of licence fees paid by operators of different sizes to better reflect the costs of compliance and enforcement activity.
 This will provide further financial incentive for operators to maximise the efficiency of their operations and minimise the number of vehicles they use across London as a whole.

 The Mayor has also secured a commitment to progress separate legislation to enable us to regulate pedicabs, which will help us to alleviate the congestion they cause in central London, particularly in the evening.